rohan-dhar/f-sort/README.md

 # f-sort

-A fast, small and dependency-free JavaScript library to sort arrays.
+A fast, small (~0.5 KB gzipped) and dependency-free JavaScript library to sort arrays.
 It uses quick sort internally to sort arrays _in place_, without recursion.
 Simply replace JavaScript's built-in `Array.prototype.sort` with f-sort's `sort` to see ~2x performance.
-This is especially for helpful large arrays.
+This is especially for helpful for large arrays.

-Cherry on top of the cake - it sorts numbers in the increasing order of value, out of the box, [something that can not be said for JavaScript's native sort method](https://stackoverflow.com/questions/1063007/how-to-sort-an-array-of-integers-correctly) :)
+The cherry on top of the cake - it sorts numbers in the increasing order of value, out of the box, [something that can not be said for JavaScript's native sort method](https://stackoverflow.com/questions/1063007/how-to-sort-an-array-of-integers-correctly) :)

 ## Installation